 The pitfalls of high intelligence

 In fact, it is not a state you could get to, without a high intelligence.
-High enough to get to the seventh wave of consciousness of man - going by the description of Spiral Dynamics.
-It's the bit when you're 'woke', understanding the underpinnings of the integrated structures of complex civilisation and the earth.
-But it often comes with the weight of an awareness that you - you - can't actually fix any of it, while never again be unaware of just how much there is to fix.
+High enough to get to the seventh wave of consciousness of man – using the language of Spiral Dynamics.
+It’s the stage when you’re ‘woke’, understanding the underpinnings of the integrated structures of complex civilisation and the earth.
+But it often comes with the weight of an awareness that you – you – can’t actually fix any of it, while never again being unaware of just how much there is to fix.

 The only way to break out, is to rise to the eighth.
-But, you cannot think your way up there - you can only get there with a leap of faith.
-Where the peace of wisdom and unity waits.
+The catch is, you cannot think your way up there – you can only get there with a leap of faith.
+Where the peace of wisdom awaits.

-An absolutely terrifying leap.
-The more terrifying, the stronger and more dependent you normally are, on analytical logic.
+It’s an absolutely terrifying leap.
+It’s even more terrifying, the stronger and more dependent you normally are on analytical logic.

 So to ease the torment you drop down to one of the lower levels and try to forget.
-This person that I knew, he usually chose the self-interested fifth, and occasionally found it in himself to rise to the more humanitarian sixth (and my personal default).
+This person that I knew, he usually chose the self-interested fifth, occasionally finding it in himself to rise to the more humanitarian sixth (which is my personal default).

-If you're not careful, it ages into a militancy and a bitterness.
+But if you’re not careful, it ages into a militancy and a bitterness.
 A rage and a helplessness.
 An intolerance and a selfishness.
 An emptiness and a nihilism.
-An extremism.
+A self-righteous extremism.**

 If you think about it, every major religion is really designed to guide man through these levels of consciousness.
 Just because many of us stop at the different levels, doesn’t mean that the fulness of the different religions end there.

-No. They're meant especially for those who can get all the way to the edge of seven, by which time you have to choose to jump.
+No. In fact, they’re meant especially for those who can get all the way to the edge of seven, by which time you have to choose to jump.
 Prepared to learn to walk across the sky.

 It’s actually quite important for everyone else, that you can.
 It is the difference between transforming and destroying, healing and poisoning.